 - SAT subject and reasoning tests (optional for all applicants)

 - Submission of SAT Subject and Reasoning Tests is an optional part of the Wheaton admission process.
 The Admission Committee places primary emphasis on secondary school performance, English proficiency, writing skills and letters of recommendation when making admission decisions.
-Therefore, each applicant should indicate his/her choice on the Optional Standardized Testing section of the Wheaton Supplement to the Common Application.
 Students wishing to have their scores considered should complete all testing before February 1.

 - All first-year applicants are eligible for merit scholarships and financial aid, even if they do not submit SAT results.